Paloma Creek South, Texas: Education

 The entire Paloma Creek South census-designated place is within the Denton Independent School District.
-A portion of this section is zoned to Catherine Bell Elementary School, while another is zoned to Paloma Creek Elementary School.
-Most of the CDP is zoned to Navo Middle School, while a portion is zoned to Rodriguez Middle School.
-All of the CDP is zoned to Braswell High School.
+The CDP is zoned to Catherine Bell Elementary School and Dorothy Martinez Elementary School dependent on home address.
+Some students also attended Paloma Creek Elementary School prior to its 2026 retirement due to a combination of failing state test scores and declining enrollment.
+All of the CDP is zoned to Navo Middle School and Braswell High School.

-Previously, all of the CDP was zoned to Paloma Creek Elementary, Navo Middle School, and Denton High School.
+Previously, the CDP was zoned to Providence Elementary School, Paloma Creek Elementary, Navo Middle School, and Denton High School.

-A good number of the houses in the southern area of the community south of Lake Meadow Ln, all not in the CDP, are located within the Little Elm Independent School District.
-There is an active homeschool community.
+Homes in the far southern area of the community south of Lake Meadow Ln, all not in the CDP, are located within the Little Elm Independent School District.
+They attend Lakeview Elementary School, Walker Middle School, and Little Elm High School.

 The majority of Denton County, Paloma Creek South included, is in the boundary of North Central Texas College.